 - The donkeys talk to each other and understand human speech

-Anna Sewell herself was hugely influenced by her own mother, Mary Sewell, who appears to have been unhappy during the short periods of her life when she had no poor to help.
+Anna Sewell herself was hugely influenced by her own mother, Mary Sewell.
 Anna was permanently lame and often ill and overshadowed by the active Mary.
-She bore a troubled life with great courage and patience, just like Black Beauty.
+She bore a troubled life with great courage and patience (err, just like Black Beauty).

 The Influence of Black Beauty On Everything Else